BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ### Time and Energy -- a non-linear relationship

-There exist applications where the coupling between execution time and energy consumption is non-linear [@lively2011energy] and goes back to Agarwal et. al. [@Agarwal:2000:CRV:339647.339691] results which show that wire latencies have not matched the increase in the range of clock-frequency.
+There exist applications where the coupling between execution time and energy consumption is non-linear [@lively2011energy] and goes back to Agarwal et al. [@Agarwal:2000:CRV:339647.339691] results which show that wire latencies have not matched the increase in the range of clock-frequency.
 As such, the impact of increasing the clock frequency on applications that are compute-bound will benefit proportionally to having a higher clock-frequency, however, there are applications and potentially even dwarfs that are memory or communication bound, where increasing the frequency of a core does not also increase the speed of the memory bus and thus will experience little to no benefit.
 Indeed, the base-power demand of the system will increase at the expense of negligible difference in require execution time, applications within this dwarf will need be carefully and potentially scheduled on a accelerator with a memory clock which matches the core clock.